 This regional group has gone from strength to strength bringing people together and raising money and awareness.
 Some of the more energetic members have joined Matthew on other exhausting cycle exploits, including a 100km circular night ride through our capital city.

-Alison and her mum Leslie know only too well how dementia can impact on families – Leslie’s husband John was diagnosed with vascular dementia in 2007, aged 71.
-Leslie looked after him at home with the help of carers and her daughter Alison.
+Alison knows only too well how dementia can impact on families – Alison’s mum, Leslie Fenn, cared for her husband John when he was diagnosed with vascular dementia in 2007, aged 71.
+Leslie looked after him at home with Alison’s help.

-John sadly passed away in 2016.
-Both mum and daughter are determined to raise awareness of dementia and Alzheimer’s Research UK’s crucial work to defeat it and have shared their story with the media many times, including national radio and TV broadcasts.
+John passed away in 2016.
+Both mum and daughter were determined to raise awareness of dementia and Alzheimer’s Research UK’s crucial work to defeat it, both being made Champions before Leslie sadly passed away.
+They shared their story with the media many times, including national radio and TV broadcasts.

 Chris first realised something was wrong when his mum Dot couldn’t remember how to make her special cauliflower cheese or remember how to answer the phone.
 The diagnosis of Alzheimer’s disease came just a year before she passed away in 2006, aged 84.